bytebutcher/burp-quicker-context/README.md

 # Burp-Quicker-Context-Extension

-This extension adds the "Quicker" dialog which is a lightweight dialog to quickly open tabs or select context menu entries more easily by typing parts of the name or choosing one stored in the history.
+This extension adds the "Quicker Context" dialog which is a lightweight dialog to quickly select tabs or execute application- and context-menu-entries more easily by typing parts of the name or choosing one stored in history.
 The dialog can either be opened using the "Quicker..." context menu entry or by pressing a customizable keyboard shortcut (default = shift + space).

 ![Quicker Context Dialog](images/quicker-context-dialog.png)